 Changes to 50th Anniversary Plans Since Parks Closure

-Since the Walt Disney World Closure, you may be wondering: “How does this affect the 50th Anniversary celebration?”
+Since the Walt Disney World closure happened back in March, you may be wondering: “How does this affect the 50th Anniversary celebration?”
 Are they still going to have the celebration as scheduled?
 Will it get delayed?
 Will the attractions originally planned for the 50th get built in time, or even built at all?

 First of all, we want to ease your minds, at least to a degree.
 Disney World’s 50th Anniversary is still going to happen, though it’s true some things might be a little different than how the company originally planned them to be.

-Not only that, but Disney has had to temporarily halt all construction projects in the parks right now, including those they were hoping to have ready in time when guests arrive in Disney World for the 50th Anniversary.
+Because of this, Disney has had to temporarily halt all construction projects in the parks right now, including those they were hoping to have ready in time when guests arrive at Disney World for the 50th Anniversary.

 The first change then is that some of the new upcoming attractions are going to be delayed.
 Now, Disney hasn’t announced the exact opening dates of most of the projects planned for 2021 and beyond.
 Nevertheless, all projects are now months behind schedule in comparison to where they should be, and this means that some of those new rides will just not be ready in time for the 50th.